mdn/content/files/en-us/mozilla/firefox/releases/121/index.md

 ### HTML

-- [Lazy loading](/en-US/docs/Web/Performance/Lazy_loading) of `<iframes>` is now supported, allowing developers to indicate that particular iframes should only be loaded when (and if) they become visible.
-This can speed up initial load time by reducing the resources that need to be fetched on page load (some frames may not need to be fetched at all).
+- [Lazy loading](/en-US/docs/Web/Performance/Lazy_loading) of `<iframes>` is now supported, allowing developers to hint that particular `<iframe>`s should only be loaded when (and if) they become visible.
+This can speed up initial load time by reducing the resources that need to be fetched on page load (some `<iframes>` may not need to be fetched at all).
   The hint can be provided via the [`loading`](/en-US/docs/Web/HTML/Element/iframe#loading) attribute on the [`<iframe>`](/en-US/docs/Web/HTML/Element/iframe) element, or in JavaScript using {{domxref("HTMLIFrameElement.loading")}}.
   ([Firefox bug 1622090](https://bugzil.la/1622090)).